-Co-Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on, the 2020B Bonds.
+Co-Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on the 2021A Subordinate Revenue Bonds.

-This summary is based on laws, regulations, rulings and decisions now in effect, all of which may change.
+The above summary is based on laws, regulations, rulings and decisions now in effect, all of which may change.
 Any change could apply retroactively and could affect the continued validity of this summary.
-Prospective purchasers should consult their tax advisors about the consequences of purchasing or holding the 2020B Bonds.